-As a teacher, my ultimate hope is that students develop the will to act autonomously, and, above all, to articulate their own demands for knowledge and practical experience as opposed to simply meeting expectations.
-My classrooms therefore foster skills for self-governance, collaboration and collegiality.
-True, classrooms can be psychically charged spaces.
-In responding to the unpredictability of leading a classroom, I believe my first responsibility as an instructor is to initiate dialogue as an end in itself.
-Lecturing as a form of storytelling with the aim of active listening is one part of this equation.
-Another, however, is inviting students to participate in conversations and to draw from their own knowledge base.
+My primary aim as a course instructor is for students to develop the will to act autonomously, and to articulate demands for knowledge and practical experience as opposed to simply meeting expectations.
+To that end, my classrooms foster skills for self-governance, collaboration, and collegiality.
+Responding to the unpredictability and psychically charged space of a classroom, I believe my first task as an instructor is to initiate dialogue as an end-in-itself.
+Lecturing as a genre of storytelling that aims to foster engaged listening is one part of this equation.
+Another, however, is inviting students to participate in conversations and to experiment by drawing from their own knowledge base.
 To carry out both of these tasks simultaneously, my teaching style involves frequently asking questions and staging provocations with the aim of giving students an opportunity to engage.
 Providing this opportunity is my ultimate goal whether the class includes 12 students or 200.
 Verbal contributions allow me to rephrase the student’s thought by connecting to a larger discursive field.
 If I achieve this goal with any degree of success, the student will leave feeling empowered.

 I have devised numerous strategies for teaching lectures, seminars and tutorials.
 To challenge the perception that lectures are impersonal, for instance, I tend to devote a large portion of my lectures to conversationally extrapolating from selected information offered on slides.
 By including sparse but pertinent information on the screen, and to use the screen as mediation for my own thoughts, I am able to make the necessary connections while affording myself the time to offer useful illustrations, interventions, additions, and anecdotes.
 I also consistently use visual media to invite a deeper analysis or historical touch point.
 In seminars, I generally opt to foreground discussion and debate using textual and visual resources.
 I then leave students to debate amongst themselves, and re-direct to core themes and problems whenever appropriate.
 In workshops, my aim is to facilitate collaboration, engagements with technology (i.e. digital and spatial media), and problem solving.
 In tutorials, I rely mainly on group work or informal discussion.
 I also encourage weekly tutorial self-evaluation and opportunities for commentary and peer review, which has been tremendously helpful.